MiaBacchu/digital-computer-clients/README.md

 In the project directory, you can run:

 ➡You can learn english from this course.
-➡Here are proffesional teacher teach in this couse.
+➡Here are proffesional teacher teach in this course.
 ➡In one month you will be fluent in english language.